-- Requires a separate fund. - Available for costs incurred through December 31, 2024. - \$195.3 billion to the 50 states and DC, distributed as follows: - \$25.5 billion divided equally among the states and DC, no less than \$500 million per state - \$1.25 billion in additional aid specified for DC - \$169.045 billion to the states based on unemployment data from the fourth quarter of calendar year 2020. - State of Ohio is estimated to get over \$5 billion. - Broad definition of allowable uses including replacement of lost revenue (limited to revenue loss due to pandemic relative to fiscal year prior to the emergency), negative economic impact of the pandemic, premium pay for essential workers (i.e., an additional amount up to \$13 per hour that is paid to an eligible worker as defined by the local CEO for work during the COVID-19 pandemic, capped at \$25,000 per worker), and broad investments in water, sewer, or broadband infrastructure. - The State is allowed to transfer funds to a private nonprofit organization, a public benefit corporation involved in the transportation of passengers or cargo or a special-purpose unit of State or local government. - Subrecipients of the State Fiscal Recovery Fund must establish a separate fund to account for the award.
+- Requires a separate fund. - Reported under assistance listing number (CFDA number) 21.027. - Available for costs incurred obligated through December 31, 2024 and liquidated through December 31, 2026. - \$195.3 billion to the 50 states and DC, distributed as follows: - \$25.5 billion divided equally among the states and DC, no less than \$500 million per state - o \$1.25 billion in additional aid specified for DC - o \$169.045 billion to the states based on unemployment data from the fourth quarter of calendar year 2020. - State of Ohio is estimated to get over \$5 billion. - Broad definition of allowable uses including replacement of lost revenue (limited to revenue loss due to pandemic relative to fiscal year prior to the emergency), negative economic impact of the pandemic, premium pay for essential workers (i.e., an additional amount up to \$13 per hour that is paid to an eligible worker as defined by the local CEO for work during the COVID-19 pandemic, capped at \$25,000 per worker), and broad investments in water, sewer, or broadband infrastructure.